sachinjain024/practicebook/practice-notes/research-papers/amazon-dynamodb/ReadMe.md

 - N is configurable
 - Keys are replicated to N successive nodes but since we have virtual nodes we may have scenario when two or more virtual nodes belong to same physical node
 - Hence, replication is done with skipping nodes so that we have replicated keys to distinct physical nodes
 - List of nodes where a node replicates its keys is called Preference list

+### Object Versionsing
+- Dynamo is eventually consistent system
+- Writes happen asynchronously
+- There is a vector clock for each version of the object
+- Vector clock is just a list of (node, counter) tuples
+- node, counter represents how many times this object is updated by this node
+- Same object can have parallel branches of versions and vector clock can help in resolving the conflicts
+- Ex if vector clock of one object has less than equal to counters of vector clock of second objects then we can discard first

+### Execution of get and put
+- Quorum like system R+W > N
+- min R reads to be successful to consider a read
+- min W writes to consider successful writes.
+Remaining N-W writes may or maynot happen immediately but will happen eventually
+- Coordinator generates vector clock for new object and replcaites to N-1 nodes

 ## Questions
 - How does Dynamo achieve consistency using object versioning ?